gcbeltramini/data-warehouse/README.md

 The goal is to create a star schema optimized for queries on song play analysis using the song and event datasets.
 This includes the following tables.

+### Staging tables

+They are temporary tables to stage the data before loading them into the star schema tables.
+They shouldn't be used for analytical purposes.

 ### Fact table
 1. **songplays**: records in event data associated with song plays, i.e., records with page `NextSong`
    - `songplay_id`, `start_time`, `user_id`, `level`, `song_id`, `artist_id`, `session_id`,